Best Correctional Health EMR Software Buyer's Guide 2025

 Mobility

 Smartphones have changed the dynamics of mobile usage.
 Handheld devices are easy to carry around and can be used for any number of uses.
 Most people are ditching the cumbersome PC for a handheld device.
-Doctors mostly use iPads or Tablets in the examination room to take down patient symptoms, check history and note down the prescription, so it is imperative that the vendor has a mobile application that is synced with all the mobile devices being used in the practice.
+Doctors mostly use iPads or Tablets in the examination room to take down patient symptoms, check history and note down the prescription, so it is imperative that the vendor has a mobile application that's synced with all the mobile devices being used in the practice.

 GE Centricity EMR Software and patient portal